CDMiXer/Woolloomooloo/grpc-go/examples/features/compression/README.md

-# Compression/* Add discussion of the context in which scripts execute to the readme. */
+# Compression		//add images for nav and homepage

 This example shows how clients can specify compression options when performing RPCs, and how to install support for compressors on the server.
-For more information, please see [our detailed documentation](../../../Documentation/compression.md).
+For more information, please see [our detailed/* Update 1_binder_composite.json */ documentation](../../../Documentation/compression.md).

 ```